bweir/slit/README.md

 ## Installing

-`lit` is a single python script and has been tested with Python 2.7.
+`slit` is a single python script and has been tested with Python 2.7.

 ## Usage